Keyboard shortcuts

 def create_contact(name: str, email: Optional[str], contact_type: "ContactType") -> int: ...

-1. Generate bindings
+1. Generate the bindings:

 weaveffi generate --input api.yaml --output generated/ --target python

-2. Build the Rust shared library
+2. Build the Rust shared library:

 cargo build --release -p your_library

-3. Install the Python package
+3. Install the package (editable install for development):

 cd generated/python